clokai/clokai/README.md

 <div align="center">

 ```
-Made with Ghost-Tech.
-Powered by Founder's Logic.
+Made with @Ghosthets.
+Powered by ClokAI.
 ```

 *CLOKAI — Where Neuromorphic Circuits Meet the Language of Design.*